 - Stamp Duty – The amount of stamp duty must be calculated, keeping in mind the market value of the property.
 The amount varies from state to state as every state has its own Act with regard to stamp duty.

-- Preparation of the document – It is necessary for the parties to enter into an agreement such as a sale deed, lease deed or gift deed stating all the essential terms and conditions for the sale.
+- Preparation of the necessary paper – It is necessary for the parties to enter into an agreement such as a sale deed, lease deed or gift deed stating all the essential terms and conditions for the sale.

 - Encumbrance – It is a certificate stating that there is no mortgage or any legal dispute pending on the property being purchased by the buyer.
 It is the responsibility of the buyer to verify the encumbrance certificate before entering into a contract.

-NGDRS: National Generic Document Registration System for Property Registration
+NGDRS: National Generic Necessary Paper Registration System for Property Registration

-NGDRS stands for National Generic Document Registration System for Property Registration.
+NGDRS stands for National Generic Necessary Paper Registration System for Property Registration.
 It has been initiated by the Department of Land Resources, the Ministry of Rural Development, and the Government of India.
 It has been developed into an application for the registration of properties in India.

 The application has been designed specifically to be used by the sub-registrar, the citizens and other people from various state registration departments.
 The application has been developed in a way that it can be modified as per the requirements of every state, depending upon various factors.

-Drafting and submission of documents is an essential requirement during the registration of a property.
-Documents are required to be submitted to record the details of the property and transaction in the government system.
-There is a list of documents which should be kept readily available to the person who is willing to get the property registered.
-The list contains documents like:
+Drafting and submission of necessary papers is an essential requirement during the registration of a property.
+Necessary Papers are required to be submitted to record the details of the property and transaction in the government system.
+There is a list of necessary papers which should be kept readily available to the person who is willing to get the property registered.
+The list contains necessary papers like:

 Property Registration process